 *3 Corresponding authors, Associate Professor, School of Civil & Environmental Engineering, Oklahoma State University, Stillwater, OK, yongwei.shan@okstate.edu

-*Corresponding author: yongwei.shan@okstate.edu

-ABSTRACT
+Abstract

 The construction site is one of the industrial sites that can be exposed to fatal accidents.
 Fire accident prevention on construction sites is one of the most important components in site safety planning.
 However, because fire accidents have fewer frequencies than other types of accidents such as falls, plans related to fire safety on construction sites have been rarely studied.
 Without considering the characteristics of fire accidents, it is unreasonable to evaluate the risk-based only on the frequency of accidents.
 To fill the knowledge gap, this study was conducted to find factors related to accidents on the construction site using big data analysis.
 In this study, web-crawling was used to collect data related to accidents on construction sites in the past 20 years.
 Based on the collected data, the authors found the media exposure of keywords related to accidents and provided similarities between keywords through the deep learning approach.
 In particular, factors related to fire accidents were extracted and provided.
 The results were visualized by reducing the high-dimensional data into two-dimensional data that are easy to visualize through UMAP.
 In the case of fire accidents, the media exposure was higher than the actual frequency when compared to the fall accidents.
 This shows the possibility that fire accidents may have a greater impact on the surroundings than the actual frequency.
 This study contributes to the reduction of fire risks on construction sites by identifying the key factors related to fire accidents.
 It is also possible to intuitively check the factors related to each accident type and help to institutionalize ways to manage accident-related factors.

-The construction site is one of the industrial sites that can be exposed to fatal accidents.
-Fire accident prevention on construction sites is one of the most important components in site safety planning.
-However, because fire accidents have fewer frequencies than other types of accidents such as falls, plans related to fire safety at construction sites have been rarely studied.
-Without considering the characteristics of fire accidents, it is unreasonable to evaluate the risk-based only on the frequency of accidents.
-To fill the knowledge gap, this study was conducted to find factors related to accidents at the construction site using big data analysis.
-In this study, web-crawling was used to collect data related to accidents at construction sites in the past 20 years.
-Based on the collected data, the authors found the frequency of media exposure of keywords related to accidents and provided similarity between related keywords through the deep learning approach.
-In particular, factors related to fire accidents were extracted and provided.
-In addition, it was visualized through the Uniform Manifold Approximation and Projection (UMAP).
-UMAP method reduces high dimensional data into two-dimensional data which easier to be visualized.
-This study contributes to the reduction of fire risks on construction sites by identifying the key factors related to fire accidents.
-Also, this study can play an important role in establishing the regulations necessary to increase safety in construction sites.

 KEYWORDS: Construction sites, Safety, Fire accidents, Web crawling, Deep learning

 Introduction